 Turf Replacement Program

-Anyone interested in participating in the turf replacement program shall submit an initial application.
-Applications will be rated based on the proposed project and how it meets the criteria listed throughout the guidance.
+Anyone who wants to participate in the program needs to submit an application.
+Applications are rated on how well the proposed project meets the listed criteria.
 Not all applications will be selected for the rebate program.

-Applicants selected through the initial application process will have thirty days to submit a full landscaping plan along with required reimbursement paperwork.
+Selected applicants have thirty days to submit a landscaping plan and other paperwork.
 Landscaping plans are not required to be done by a professional.

 - Costs must be documented to be eligible for reimbursement.
-Actual receipts will be required.
+Actual receipts are required.

 - Replacing turf with low-water plants/turf is eligible for rebates of up to $2.00/sq. ft.
 Reimbursement shall be capped at $2,000 per applicant.

-- Pictures of proposed project areas will be required in the initial application.
+- Pictures of proposed project areas are required in the initial application.

 - A site visit may be required prior to reimbursement.

-- Funding may be withheld or partial funding awarded if criteria are unmet by the project completion date.
+- Funding will be withheld if criteria are unmet by the project completion date.